syncfusion-content/extension-docs/Extension/Blazor-Extension/Visual-Studio/template-studio.md

     ![Register the application](images/RegisterApplication.png)

-2. Confirming registration by clicking **Click here to confirm your account**
+2. Confirming registration by clicking **Click here to confirm your account.**

     ![Register the confirmation](images/RegisterConfirmation.png)

-3. Submit your registered email address and password to login the application
+3. Submit your registered email address and password to login the application.

     ![login to the application](images/Login.png)

 **Web Application and Progressive Web Application**

-1. login to the application using Gmail accounts.
+1. Login to the application using Gmail accounts.

     ![Google login](images/GoogleLogin.PNG)